 - Buy from ethical and sustainable brands.

 Keep Learning and Keep Finding Sustainable Swaps That Work!

-These small changes can make a difference because the companies at the top make what sells.
+These easy eco swaps can make a difference because the companies at the top make what sells.
 If more sustainable and ethical products are bought, more will become available.
 It’s simple business.

 I plan to keep learning and experimenting with easy sustainable swaps.
 I usually just try one new thing at a time.
 When I get used to that, I add another.
 Slowly I will build a happy simple life that is more earth friendly too!

 What about you?
 Which of these easy sustainable swaps would you like to try?
 Do you have more ideas about how to be more sustainable?
 Share them in the comments section below!

 Thanks so much Marsha!